oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 20: Final steps

 Going back to our flowchart, at this point the Workflow waits for the appointment to happen and after that it raises a Feedback Request for the Patient.
-If the feedback is not received within a specific period, the Workflow is Completed without Feedback , else a Thank You Email is sent to the Patient.
+If the feedback is not received within a specific period, the Workflow is Completed without Feedback, else a Thank You Email is sent to the Patient.

 1. From the Activities Palette , drag a **Wait** Activity and drop it on the connection between the **Update Appointment** and the **Complete Appointment** activities.

 2. In the Property Editor,
-    - Under Identification, Set Name to **Wait Before Requesting Feedback**
+    - Under Identification, Set the Name to **Wait Before Requesting Feedback**
     - Under Settings,
         - Set **Timeout Type** as **SQL Query**
         - For **SQL Query**, enter the following SQL Code